Rambler American History (1958-1969)

 Built on a short 100" wheelbase, the first generation Rambler American was a redesign on 1950-1955 Nash Rambler.
 First-year models were offered as 2-door, 4-door, convertible, and station wagon.

 Power was originally supplied by a 195ci flathead six-cylinder producing 90-horsepower.
 Weighing in at about 2,500 pounds, the small compact was capable of up to 30 miles per gallon.
 With optional overdrive, that figure was higher.

 Interest in compact cars began growing with American consumers shortly after the economic recession in 1958.
-The year 1960 saw the introduction of the Ford Falcon and Plymouth Valiant.
-Also making it's debut was Chevy's rear-engine Corvair.
+The year 1959 saw the introduction of the Studebaker Lark.
+A year later, the Ford Falcon, Plymouth Valiant, and Chevy's rear-engine Corvair debuted.

 For 1960, a new "Custom" model came standard with a 195ci overhead-valve engine producing 125 horsepower.
 All other models were still fitted with the 195ci flathead engine.